tempelaar-team/qclab-dev/docs/user_guide/model.rst

 :ref:`Ingredients <ingredient>`.

-The model object also contains a mandatory set of constants that define properties of the system:
+The Model object also contains a mandatory set of constants that define properties of the system:

 - ``num_quantum_states``: the number of quantum states in the system,
 - ``num_classical_coordinates``: the number of classical coordinates in the system,